VeMike/pybuild/README.md

 The script can be configured using a json file.
 An example of such a configuration file can be found in `build.config.json`

 ### Commented configuration example

+Next up, a commented example of a configuration file

     {
         // Currently not in use.
 Can be left out "json_version": 1,